-- Describe and publish 15,000 contemporary DWI and domestic violence case files. - Monitor, remediate, and report on environmental conditions of archival holdings to ensure the long-term preservation of historical records. - Organize and promote annual archives event to increase public awareness. - Track the number of on-site visitors and the number of off-site requests. - Complete an annual inventory of archival holdings.
+- Describe and publish 15,000 records available online via a descriptive finding aid to support law enforcement, attorneys, the courts and the public. - Monitor, remediate, and report on environmental conditions of archival holdings to ensure the long-term preservation of historical records. - Organize and promote annual archives event to increase public awareness. - Track the number of on-site visitors and the number of off-site requests. - Complete an annual inventory of archival